 Residents, schools, churches and business can earn a Conservation@Home certification and sign for their yard by filling out an application, meeting easy-to-follow criteria, and inviting a Conservation@Home evaluator to their yard for an evaluation.
 The criteria include:

 - Owner is actively working on the removal of invasive species

 - Water conservation practiced with rain barrels or rain gardens

-- Minimal use of chemicals is minimal and/or use of organic fertilizers
+- Minimal use of chemicals and/or use of organic fertilizers

 Typically landowners who plant native flowers, grasses, shrubs and trees see an increase of colorful birds and butterflies in their yards.
 These native plantings also provide an array of colors and dimension to a garden and will tolerate droughts, lessening the need to water.

 Public programs will be offered throughout the Forest Preserves that provide opportunities for people to learn about the program and how simple efforts benefit native plants and animals.

 Conservation@Home is a program of The Conservation Foundation and coordinated in partnership with University of Illinois Extension.
 Conservation@Home is available in the Barrington area through a partnership with the Barrington Area Conservation Trust.